Azure-Samples/resources-dotnet-deploy-virtual-machine-with-managed-disks-using-arm-template/README.md

 extensions:
 - services: Resource-Manager
 - platforms: dotnet
+description: "Azure Resource sample for deploying virtual machine with managed disk using an ARM template."
 ---

 # Getting started with deploying a Virtual Machine with managed disks using an ARM Template in C# #